ezeeEric/DiVAE/README.md

 - In Hierarchical Encoder: probabilities are clamped (clipped) more clamping in KLD

+- The configuration object config is instantiated in the __init__ file of the main module and imported as global variable.

 ### References
 [1] Jason Rolfe, Discrete Variational Autoencoders, http://arxiv.org/abs/1609.02200